mozilla/normandy/docs/dev/driver.rst

 -------
 .. js:class:: Storage

-   Storage objects allow actions to store data locally on the client, using an API that is similar to localStorage, but is asynchronous.
+   Storage objects allow actions to store data locally on the client.
+All methods return Promises, and can store any JSON serializable types.
+Unlike localStorage, items are not converted to strings.

    .. js:function:: getItem(key)